LucasAlme/LucasAlme/README.md

 **I'm Lucas Almeida Sousa 👨‍🚀**.
-Currently I'm a mobile developer at MBLABS.
+Currently I'm a mobile developer at Americanas S.A.
 I also have experience with web and desktop development.

 Currently my stack is: